pingcap/kdt/README.md

 so for the changes of the bcc's framework code, we will submit them to it's repo directly.

-Kdt also uses [kpatch](https://github.com/dynup/kpatch) to hotfix a running kernel without rebooting or restarting any processes.
+KDT also uses [kpatch](https://github.com/dynup/kpatch) to hotfix a running kernel without rebooting or restarting any processes.
 It's relatively easy to use than RHEL's livepatch, it's an automatic patches generation and has less limitations.
 One limitation we know is that sometimes it maybe failed to patch a